-Field Description Time Time of day when the Span Status was last updated.
+1 Field Description Time Time of day when the Span Status was last updated.
 Date Date then the Span Status was last updated.
 Alarms Lists any current alarms.
-See "View Alarm History" on page 27.
+See "View Alarm History" on page 26.
 Loopback Indicates Off or identifies active loopback condition.
-Margin Indicates the excess signal to noise ratio at all HDSL ports, relative to a Bit Error Rate (BER) of 10^{-7} : the first value is the current margin the second is the minimum margin since last cleared the third is the maximum margin since last cleared Pulse ATTN Indicates the attenuation of the 2B1Q pulse from the distant end.
+Margin Indicates the excess signal to noise ratio at all HDSL ports, relative to a Bit Error Rate (BER) of 10 -7 : the first value is the current margin the second is the minimum margin since last cleared • the third is the maximum margin since last cleared Pulse ATTN Indicates the attenuation of the 2B1Q pulse from the distant end.
 HiGain operates with pules attenuations up to 28 dB.
 This value is related to the cable pair's 196 kHz loss.
 The pulse attenuation is a more direct indication of the loop attenuation to the 2B1Q signal than the 196 kHz loss.
 PPM Offset Indicates the relative offset of the crystal oscillator in the HDU-451 from the HLU crystal oscillator.
-Any value between ± 100 is adequate.
+Any value between ±100 is adequate.
 24 Hour ES The number of one second intervals that contained at least one HDSL CRC error.
 This value is a running total from the last 24 hours.
 24 Hour UAS The number of seconds the HDSL loop was out of synchronization in the last 24 hours.
 24 Hour BPV Seconds The number of seconds in which at least one bipolar violation was detected on the DS1 input.
+24 Hour UAS Count The number of seconds during which the DS1 input signal was absent (125 or more consecutive 0s).
+Frame Type Type of DS1 framing used on the input stream (SF, ESF, Unframed or No Activity).
+Code Type Type of DS1 line coding used (AMI, B8ZS, AMI: ZBTSI, or B8ZS: ZBTSI).
+The latter two conditions indicate the code type that is being received when HiGain is set to its ZBTSI mode.
+In either the AMI or B8ZS DS1 code mode, it displays the selected code as opposed to the code type that is actually being received, which it displays when the DS1 CODE option is set to AUTO.